mattgodbolt/ce-behind-the-scenes/README.md

 # Compiler Explorer - Behind the Scenes

-First presented at a private company in April 2019.
-Slated for CppCon 2019.
+First presented at a private company in April 2019, then refined and shown at CppCon 2019.

-Rendered slides (will be) at: https://mattgodbolt.github.io/ce-behind-the-scenes/ once this is public
+Rendered slides are at: https://mattgodbolt.github.io/ce-behind-the-scenes/